yc4ny/Stereo-Reconstruction/README.md

 ![Stereo Reconstruction Final Results](git_images/checkerboard_result.png)<br/>
 > - Red points indicate the 2D reprojection of the reconstructed 3D points. <br/>
 > - Green points indicate the 2D points found by MATLAB's Camera Calibrator.<br/>
+> - The "ON" sign in green indicates that the checkerboard points have been detected with MATLAB's calibrator.
+There must be at least 2 cameras with "ON" sign in order to reconstruct 3D points.<br/>

 ![Stereo Reconstruction Final Results](git_images/openpose_result.png)<br/><br/>